SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Clients and Transaction Execution

+Lastly, we discuss how \SpotLess{} provides service to clients.
+Observe that to maximize throughput, it is beneficial to assure that no two instances propose the same transactions.
+In addition, it is important to balance all requests over all instances.
+Furthermore, we must also consider malicious primary behavior aimed at refusing service to some non-faulty clients.

-Unlike in \RCC{} which initially assigns every client to a single instance, \PVP{} assigns every transaction to a single instance by its digest. $\Instance{i}$ can only propose transactions with digest $d$ such that $i = d \bmod \m$, where $\m$ is the number of instances.
+Unlike systems such as \RCC{}~\cite{rcc}, which initially assigns every client to a single primary (that coordinates a single instance), \SpotLess{} assigns every client request to a single instance based on its digest: instance $\Instance{i}$, $1 \leq i \leq \m$, can only propose transactions with digest $d$ such that $(i - 1) = d \bmod \m$.
+Hence, multiple requests by the same client will be handled by different instances.
+Since we adopt a cryptographically strong hash algorithm to compute digests, this allocation of transactions to instances also ensures load balance among instances.